Designing Otherwise

 Who this is for: Foundations operating with trust-based values who want to offer non-financial support that is genuinely useful — not compliance-adjacent capacity building dressed up in equity language.

-Service Two: Open Programmes for Grantee Partners
+Open Programmes for Grantee Partners

 We run two open, global, cohort-based programmes that foundations can access for their grantee partners — each targeting a different practice gap.